Karolczaq/Karolczaq/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on my [website](https://karolczaq.github.io)
-- 🌱 I’m currently trying to learn JavaScript
+- 🌱 I’m currently learning Javascript
 <!--
 **Karolczaq/Karolczaq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.